Travel guide to the top of Pic Negre

-Pic Negre is a high mountain pass at an elevation of 2.643m (8,671ft) above the sea level, located in the Pyrenees on the Andorran-Spanish border.
-It's one of the highest mountain roads of the country.
+Pic Negre is an international high mountain peak at an elevation of 2.643m (8,671ft) above the sea level, located on the Andorran-Spanish border.
+It's one of the highest roads of the country.

 The peak is located on the boundary of Escaldes-Engordany and Sant Julià de Lòria parishes of Andorra and the province of Lleida, in the western part of the autonomous community of Catalonia in Spain.
 The peak got its name due to the dark color of the stone that composes it.